Stabblandet

 Stabblandet is an island in Aure Municipality in Møre og Romsdal county, Norway.
-The 36.6 km2 island lies to the west of the island of Ertvågsøya, south of the smaller island of Solskjelsøya, east of the large island of Tustna, and north of the mainland of Halsa Municipality.
+The 36.6 km2 island lies to the west of the island of Ertvågsøya, south of the smaller island of Solskjelsøya, east of the large island of Tustna, and north of the mainland of Heim Municipality.
 The highest point on the island is the 908 m tall mountain Innerbergsalen.

 In 2015, there were 121 residents living on the island.
 Most of the population lives on the northern part of the island.